latest stable

 encodePointer('/paths/~users) => '~1paths~1~0users'

-Works on strings AND arrays, unlike native JS x.startsWith()
+Works on strings AND arrays, unlike native JS x.startsWith().

 startsWith([1, 2], [1]) === true startsWith([2, 3], [1]) === false startsWith('123', '12') === true